GFZ German research centre for geo sciences

 ESA Satellite Mission Swarm

-We are involved in the ESA satellite mission Swarm, which observes the geomagnetic field since November 2013.
+We are involved in the satellite mission Swarm of the European Space Agency (ESA), which observes the geomagnetic field since November 2013.
 The mission consists of three identical, low-Earth orbiting satellites and also measures ionospheric and atmospheric parameters.

 Ground segments